Category: N

 πŸ‘₯ Population & Demographics

-As North Walpole is a village within the town of Walpole, it does not have its own separate population count.
-According to the U.S. Census Bureau, the town of Walpole had a population of approximately 3,734 people as of 2010.
-The demographics of Walpole are largely representative of the village of North Walpole.
+As Northeast Harbor is a village within the town of Mount Desert, it does not have a separate population count.
+However, according to the U.S. Census Bureau, the town of Mount Desert had a population of approximately 2,053 as of 2019.
+The demographics of Mount Desert, and by extension Northeast Harbor, are predominantly White, with smaller populations of African American, Asian, Hispanic, and other races.

 πŸ›οΈ History